 Rom 1:26-27 God gave them over to degrading passions… men with men committing indecent acts and receiving in their own persons the due penalty of their error.

 1 Cor 6:9 Or do you not know that the unrighteous shall not inherit the kingdom of God?
-Do not be deceived; neither fornicators, not idolaters, nor adulterers, nor effeminate, nor homosexuals… shall not inherit the kingdom of God.
+Do not be deceived; neither fornicators, not idolaters, nor adulterers, nor effeminate, nor homosexuals… shall inherit the kingdom of God.

 3. The Scriptures consistently present homosexuality as sinful behavior that is in opposition to God’s plan for men, women and marriage.

 1 Cor.
 6:9–10 Or do you not know that the unrighteous shall not inherit the kingdom of God?
-Do not be deceived; neither fornicators, not idolaters, nor adulterers, nor effeminate, nor homosexuals… shall not inherit the kingdom of God.
+Do not be deceived; neither fornicators, not idolaters, nor adulterers, nor effeminate, nor homosexuals… shall inherit the kingdom of God.

 1 Tim.
 1:9–10 the law is not made for a righteous person, but for those who are lawless and rebellious, for the ungodly and sinners, for the unholy and profane, for those who kill their fathers or mothers, for murderers and immoral men and homosexuals and kidnappers and liars and perjurers, and whatever else is contrary to sound teaching